waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The name after the ID= above is needed by Dillon Cron and used as timestamp, you always provide **full path** to scripts and programs to be run.

-Do not forget to set "DB_DIR" variable to your real database directory if you use this script.
+Adjust paths settings only if you do not use the File System Structure on top of this Guide.

 **Password Note** I enter my OSM password as text in this script file, you can also enter it in your "getdiff.conf" file, if you are concerned about your password then set permission on the